The 18 Worst Restaurant Breakfasts in America

 Friendly's Meat Lovers Breakfast Bowl

-Wolfing down this breakfast means you'll set yourself back more sodium than if you ate 250 Lay's potato chips.
+Indulging in this breakfast means you'll set yourself back more sodium than if you ate about 270 Lay's potato chips.
 Yikes!
-Instead, order pancakes with two slices of bacon instead.
+Consider ordering pancakes with two slices of bacon instead, which only clocks in at 563 calories.
 Or better yet, stay home and whip up one of these Best Healthy Pancake Recipes for Weight Loss.

 Bob Evans Double Meat Farmer's Choice Breakfast

-With more than a day's worth of fat, saturated fat, and over two full days' worth of sodium, this Bob Evans breakfast plate is a real doozy for your arteries.
-Switch to the Rise and Shine platter for a tasty mix of cooked-to-order eggs, homefries, and breakfast meats.
-You'll save thousands of milligrams of sodium.
+With more than a day's worth of total fat, saturated fat, and well over one day's worth of sodium, this Bob Evans breakfast plate is a real doozy for your heart, waistline, and energy levels.
+Switch to the Rise and Shine platter for a tasty mix of cooked-to-order eggs, home fries, and breakfast meats.
+Skip the hickory-smoked ham to keep the sodium content low.

 IHOP Country Fried Steak & Eggs with Sausage Gravy

 When you see the words "fried" and "steak" next to each other on your breakfast menu, just keep scanning the menu.
-No matter what the chefs serve it with, and no matter where you place the order, it's a bad idea for your body—especially with as much sodium as nine bags of Rold Gold Pretzels.
+No matter what it's served with, and no matter where you order it, there's virtually zero chance it will be good for your body.

 If something hearty and meaty is what you crave, try IHOP's T-Bone steak with three poached eggs instead.
 Don't get it twisted, though; this swap is by no means healthy.
 But it will give you the flavors you're looking for while keeping hundreds of calories, as well as plenty of fat and sodium, off of your plate.

-Fried potatoes topped with creamy jalapeño cheese and cheddar—it's no shock that the Crunchwrap is by far the worst breakfast option at Taco Bell.
-Consuming more than half a day's allowance of sodium and saturated fat at breakfast is the worst possible way to start your day.
+Hash browns topped with creamy jalapeño sauce and cheddar cheese—it's no shock that the Crunchwrap is by far the worst breakfast option at Taco Bell.
+Consuming more than half a day's allowance of sodium and saturated fat at breakfast is not a great way to start your day.

 Jamba Juice Island Pitaya Bowl

 "Energy bowls" might be the biggest trend at juice places, but remember that another word for "energy" is "calories."
-While some of the sugar comes from fruit, a lot of it comes from honey and granola, leading to nearly two days' worth of sweetness in just one bowl.
+While some of the sugar comes from fruit, a lot of it comes from pineapple juice, which can boast a lot of added sugars.
 Instead, pick up a protein-rich bowl of Greek yogurt topped with berries to cut out 80 calories and 28 grams of sugar.
 For more calorie-saving swaps, check out these easy ways to cut calories.

 Panera Bread Vanilla Cinnamon Roll